voxel51/fiftyone/docs/source/getting_started/troubleshooting.rst

 On Linux, this error can occur when attempting to install OpenCV with an old pip version.
 To fix this, upgrade pip.
-See the `installation guide <installing-fiftyone>` for instructions, or the `opencv-python FAQ <https://pypi.org/project/opencv-python-headless/>` for more details.
+See the :ref:`installation guide <installing-fiftyone>` for instructions, or the `opencv-python FAQ <https://pypi.org/project/opencv-python-headless/>`_ for more details.

 MongoDB fails to start on Linux